ceremcem/build-freecad-asm3/README.md

 freecad-git
 ```

-If you use LXC (or optionally this might be use in any cases):
+If you use LXC (or you may use this technique with any kind of remote machine):

 ```
 ssh -XC freecad-machine freecad-git
 ```

+# Tips

-> Preferably add `.bashrc` the following line:
+Preferably add `.bashrc` the following line:

->
->     alias freecad-asm3-remote='ssh -XC freecad-machine freecad-git'
+     alias freecad-asm3-remote='ssh -XC ip-or-name-of-freecad-machine freecad-git'

->
-> and then run FreeCAD-Asm3 by simply issuing:
+and then run FreeCAD-Asm3 by simply issuing:

->
->     local$ freecad-asm3-remote
+     local$ freecad-asm3-remote
->